mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/asana-graph-connector.md

 #### Manage properties

-You can add or remove available properties from your Asana, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label and add an alias to the property.
-Properties that are selected by default are listed below.
+You can add or remove available properties from your Asana, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label, and add an alias to the property.
+The following table lists the default properties.

 |Source property|Label|Description|Schema|
 |---|---|---|---|